Boro's 82nd-minute equaliser spoiled a fairytale but didn't kill the story.

-The chants, the fish ands chips, the drought that nearly ended ... the story of Middlesbrough 1 Rotherham United 1
+The chants, the fish and chips, the drought that nearly ended ... the story of Middlesbrough 1 Rotherham United 1

 Rotherham United, without a victory on their travels in the previous 14 months, were leading on opposition soil.